-- 5) Following the Subcommittee's review of the dossier and related letters, the Subcommittee will conduct separate interviews of the candidate's division chair and the candidate.
+5) Following the Subcommittee's review of the dossier and related letters, the Subcommittee will conduct separate interviews of the candidate's division chair and the candidate.
 The Review Subcommittee may request additional information or clarification from or about the candidate during the review process.
-However, it is the candidate's responsibility to provide a complete portfolio containing all information that the candidate feels is necessary for the review process. - 6) The chair of the Mid-Tenure Review Subcommittee summarizes the review in a letter ratified by the subcommittee and shared with the Promotion and Tenure Committee.
-After review and endorsement by that body, the chair of the Mid-Tenure Review Subcommittee will send the letter to the candidate, the candidate's division chair, and the Vice President for Academic Affairs, and inform the chair of the Promotion and Tenure Committee that this portion of the process has been completed. - 7) The Vice President for Academic Affairs reviews the candidate's dossier, the letter from the Mid-Tenure Review Subcommittee, and consults with the candidate's division chair. - 8) Notification: The Vice President for Academic Affairs meets with the candidate to affirm or deny the candidate's continuation on the tenure track and summarize the findings of his/her review, the findings of the Mid-Tenure Review Committee under the three areas of evaluation (Teaching, Professional Development, and Service), and any findings from the Division Chair. - a.
+However, it is the candidate's responsibility to provide a complete portfolio containing all information that the candidate feels is necessary for the review process.

+- 6) The chair of the Mid-Tenure Review Subcommittee summarizes the review in a letter ratified by the subcommittee and shared with the Promotion and Tenure Committee.
+After review and endorsement by that body, the chair of the Mid-Tenure Review Subcommittee will send the letter to the candidate, the candidate's division chair, and the Vice President for Academic Affairs, and inform the chair of the Promotion and Tenure Committee that this portion of the process has been completed. - 7) The Vice President for Academic Affairs reviews the candidate's dossier, the letter from the Promotion and Tenure Committee, and consults with the candidate's division chair. - 8) Notification: The Vice President for Academic Affairs meets with the candidate to affirm or deny the candidate's continuation on the tenure track and summarize the findings of his/her review, the findings of the Mid-Tenure Review Committee under the three areas of evaluation (Teaching, Professional Development, and Service), and any findings from the Division Chair. - a.
 If the candidate is not allowed to continue on the tenure track and/or the decision is made to terminate the candidate, then the process outlined in Section II.C.2.a.
 "Termination of Probationary Tenure Appointments" in the Faculty Handbook will apply. - b.
 If the candidate is invited to continue on the tenure track, the Vice President for Academic Affairs further reviews the candidate's strengths and notes the areas marked for improvement.

 The Vice President for Academic Affairs prepares a written summary of this discussion that includes any recommendations, remediation, or actions that the candidate needs to take in order to ensure continuation on tenure track.
 The VPAA sends a copy of this letter to the candidate and the Division Chair, and forwards a copy to the President's Office.
-The VPAA will instruct the Chair of the Promotion and Tenure Committee to return ownership of the dossier to the candidate.